MathHubInfo/Frontend/README.md

 A new MathHub Frontend written in React.

+## MathHub Versions and Releases

+As MMT is used as the Backend for MathHub, MathHub releases are tied to MMT releases.

+In a nutshell, the major version number is that of the MMT release, the minor number is used for MathHub-internal purposes.

+This also means that http://mathhub.info will get a new release (and functionality update) about every six weeks following the MMT release schedule.

 ## Development Usage
 We use [yarn](https://yarnpkg.com/en/), which we assume in the following is installed.